quintanar401/Qute/README.md

 .mod.mInit:{[] ...; `fn1`fn2`fn3 }; // mInit inits the default first instance (state vars for example) and returns API functions

 // iInit will be executed once per use of .sys.use
-// if there is no iInit Qute assumes that the module is singleton .mod.iInit:{[...]
+// if there is no iInit Qute assumes that the module is a singleton .mod.iInit:{[...]
   // import local modules if needed
   .mod.query2: .sys.use `queryLib2;